 For Moral Panic, I wanted to explore the collision of the most extreme political, ideological, and technological elements of our modern world.
 I had been writing songs and making music for years, but I kept trying to fit much bigger ideas into my poetry and my albums.
-Eventually I decided music wasn’t as appropriate for the big ideas I wanted to take on so I decided to write the book to give me more room to explore those ideas.
+Eventually I decided music wasn’t as appropriate for the big ideas I wanted to take on so I decided to write the book to give myself more room to explore those ideas.

-Can you give us a little insight into your musical style and inspiration for Moral Panic?
+Can you give us a little insight into your musical style?

 What do you think will surprise readers most about your story?

 I hope the political manipulation of the social media sphere piques their interest.
 It’s insane how deep down you can drill on social media advertising analytics.
 That was one of my odd jobs after college.
 All of the media manipulation in the book is totally possible with today’s media tools and Jacobs’ scene where she manipulates the minds of certain demographics with fake quotes from the current Governor should be very unsettling to people.
 We’re entering an age where everything will be fakeable.
 Even now, most people can’t even see the content other people are seeing.
 It will be imperative that people go to primary sources to get their information or they will simply be arguing over the wrong things.